Wireless power transfer: Near-field (nonradiative) techniques

 At large relative distance, the near-field components of electric and magnetic fields are approximately quasi-static oscillating dipole fields.
 These fields decrease with the cube of distance: (D_{range} / D_{ant})^{−3} Since power is proportional to the square of the field strength, the power transferred decreases as (D_{range} / D_{ant})^{−6}. or 60 dB per decade.
 In other words, if far apart, increasing the distance between the two antennas tenfold causes the power received to decrease by a factor of 10^{6} = 1000000.
-As a result, inductive and capacitive coupling can only be used for short-range power transfer, within a few times the diameter of the antenna device D_{ant}.
+As a result, inductive and capacitive coupling can be used only for short-range power transfer, within a few times the diameter of the antenna device D_{ant}.
 Unlike in a radiative system where the maximum radiation occurs when the dipole antennas are oriented transverse to the direction of propagation, with dipole fields the maximum coupling occurs when the dipoles are oriented longitudinally.